India's first Food Museum opens in Thanjavur | Headlines

 The world today looks upon the country as a trusted partner, he said and added, ''we will continue to work towards Aatmanirbhar Bharat.
 In this mission, the government is working towards realising the image of strong and self-reliant farmers.''
 Turning to the Food Museum, Goyal said it is the first such one in India to depict India's food security story from ''ship to mouth'' existence to becoming one of the largest food grain exporters nations. ''Tamil Nadu will now be home to the agricultural history of India.
 Thanjavur is the cultural capital of Tamil Nadu.
 Now it will be home to the agricultural history of India,'' he said.

-The Food Security Museum showcases India's agri revolution from dependency to self-sufficiency. ''There was a time when we used to import wheat, today we are one of the largest exporters of agri products,” the Minister said and congratulated the FCI team for the inaugural of the new divisional office building at Hubballi.
+The Food Security Museum showcases India's agri revolution from dependency to self-sufficiency. ''There was a time when we used to import wheat, today we are one of the largest exporters of agri products,” the Minister said and congratulated the Food Corporation of India (FCI) team for the inaugural of the new divisional office building at Hubballi, Karnataka.
 This is a step towards realising Prime Minister Narendra Modi's vision of resilient infrastructure for food security.

 During the pandemic, the farmers and FCI were able to provide food to all.
 From food security, the nation has progressed to farmer security and consumer security. ''We are all working on a mission for a strong India and strong and self-reliant farmers.
 I am sure with our collective efforts, our contribution to doubling farmers' income and ensuring agricultural progress will bear fruit,'' he said.